naverwhale/whaleos-chromiumos-overlay/eclass/cros-kernel/README.md

 # Chrome OS Kernel Configuration

-The [cros-kernel2] eclass supports automatically configuring and building a kernel for Chrome OS.
+The [cros-kernel] eclass supports automatically configuring and building a kernel for Chrome OS.
 It supports the following methods of retrieving the appropriate `.config` file: